~ republished for a little weekend cooking inspiration 2015~

 ~more recently updated recipes~

-2007 Original Post: Did I mention I love-love-love Rick Bayless' Mexican Everyday?
+BACK IN 2007 Did I mention I love-love-love Rick Bayless' Mexican Everyday?
 I do!
 This recipe is one more reason.
 It makes an excellent quick supper of tacos, infinitely variable, completely delicious.
 And then?
 The leftovers are just excellent for a simple lunch!
 Next time, I will go easy on the canned chipotle pepper and its adobo sauce.
 This turned out hotter than pleasant – not inedible-hot, not eye-watering hot, not mouth-burning hot, just hotter than pleasant.
 I added a can of hominy in an attempt to quell the heat, turns out, it was a great addition!

 ZUCCHINI MUSHROOM TACOS